derek-skinner/Cybersecurity-Professional-Portfolio/README.md

 ## Skills and Experience

-I have experience in the following areas:
+I contually learning to grow my experience in the following areas:

 - Linux
 - Bash